patrickbwarren/python3-HNC-solver/README.md

 Here the reference standard state corresponds to ρ = 1.
 Since the Gibbs-Duhem relation in the form d*p* = ρ dμ can be integrated to find the pressure, this affords another route to the EoS: the chemical potential route.
-In HNC the chemical potential should verify *f* − ρμ + *p* = 0 where *f* is the free energy density.
-This follows from the fact that the grand potential Ω = *F* − μ*N* = −*pV*.
-In the form *f* = ρ μ − *p*, where *p* is the virial pressure, it can be used as a direct method to access the free energy, in contrast to the more generic the coupling constant integration method described next.
+The free energy can then be accessed by *f* = ρ μ − *p*, in contrast to the more generic the coupling constant integration method described next.

 #### Free energy and coupling constant integration